 FTSE 100 gains again on stimulus effect

-Pest control company Rentokil Initial Plc plunged 19% as it withdrew its 2020 outlook and suspended dividend payments even as it saw a surge in demand for its specialist hygiene and disinfection services.
-British travel-food company SSP, however, rose almost 9% as it launched an emergency issue of shares worth 20% of its share capital on Wednesday as it laid off staff and cut spending to try and ride out the coronavirus-driven collapse in air travel.
+Pest control company Rentokil Initial Plc dropped 9.6% as it withdrew its 2020 outlook and suspended dividend payments even as it saw a surge in demand for its specialist hygiene and disinfection services.
+British travel-food company SSP, however, rose 15% as it launched an emergency issue of shares worth 20% of its equity capital as it laid off staff and cut spending to try and ride out the coronavirus-driven collapse in air travel.

+"Clearly equity raisings at these levels are very dilutive, and I think it's going to cause significantly less attractive return for investors when markets start to recover.
+Companies that raise equity are the companies that investors should look to avoid," London & Capital's Jones said.
+Bicycles and car products retailer Halfords surged 50% after saying it was confident that it could operate within its debt facilities, although it warned of a 25% drop in sales and suspended its dividend.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)